 Evans Cycles buying guides include many cycling essentials.

-Halfords’ buyer’s guide to cycle accessories includes lights, locks and pumps, and how to fit them, plus advice for triathlons.
+Halfords’ buyer’s guide to cycle accessories includes sections on lights, locks and pumps, and how to fit them.